-Below are different connection methods that enable communication between the PC and an Autopilot 1x with an external LOS Datalink or a PCS via an additional device:
+Below are different connection methods that enable communication between the PC and an Autopilot 1x with its internal LOS module, an Autopilot 1x with an external LOS Datalink or a PCS via an additional device:

-- PC connected via RS to a LOS Datalink, establishing a datalink connection to the other side of the GCS setup. - The PC connects via wifi and the wifi modem then communicates with the other side of the GCS setup through Ethernet.
+- PC connected via RS to a LOS Datalink, establishing a datalink connection to the other side of the GCS setup. - Connection through an Ethernet-to-RS converter, i.e. Ethernet on the PC side and RS on the other side. - The PC connects via wifi and the wifi modem then communicates with the other side of the GCS setup through an Ethernet-to-RS converter.